-RHINO answers are just a toll free phone call away.
+RHINO answers are just a phone call away.
 Our phones are answered by living, breathing service professionals in our corporate headquarters in Denton, Texas.
 Whether you need help in determining the style, size, or options for your building, our friendly and experienced team is there for you every step of the way.

 KNOWLEDGEABLE: Nothing is more annoying than to finally reach a live person at a business, only to realize you’re speaking to someone overseas at a generic call center, reading from a slapped-together manual of pat answers.
 Or perhaps you’ve reached a new or untrained operator who can’t answer your questions or, worse yet, doesn’t seem interested in your call at all.

 As I said earlier, our steel building specialists at RHINO have an average tenure of over ten years with our company.
 They also have many decades of previous in the metal building industry.
 You can rely on the expertise of our steel building professionals.

 COURTEOUS: One-third of consumers in the 2012 American Express survey cited “a rude or unresponsive” customer service representative as their main reason for switching brands.